tikokito123/Full-stack-ShortURL/README.md

 1. Make sure you have docker engine installed on your machine

-2. On the terminal/cmd, Go to the directory of the project, and simply do **docker-compose up**
+2. inside terminal/cmd, Go to the directory of the project, and simply do **docker-compose up**